endroid/qr-code/README.md

 for validating generated QR codes.
 Further extended with Twig extensions, generation routes, a factory and a Symfony bundle for easy installation and configuration.

+Different writers are provided to generate the QR code as PNG, SVG, EPS or in binary format.

 ## Installation

 Use [Composer](https://getcomposer.org/) to install the library.